Kata Tjuta

 Kata Tjuṯa (Pitjantjatjara: Kata Tjuṯa, lit. 'many heads'; [kɐtɐ cʊʈɐ]), also known as The Olgas and officially gazetted as Kata Tjuta / Mount Olga, is a group of large, domed rock formations or bornhardts located about 360 km southwest of Alice Springs, in the southern part of the Northern Territory, central Australia.
 Uluṟu / Ayers Rock, located 25 km to the east, and Kata Tjuṯa / The Olgas form the two major landmarks within the Uluṟu-Kata Tjuṯa National Park.
-The park is considered sacred to the Aboriginal people of Australia.
+The park is considered sacred to the local Aboriginal community.